rob-blackbourn/jetblack-js-date/manual/guide/timezones.md

-The timezone takes over many of the duties of interacting with the built in Date object, in the cases where timezone has an effect; for example in finding the start of the day.
+The timezone takes over many of the duties of interacting with the built in Date object, in the cases where timezone has an effect; for example in finding the start of the day which may have a different UTC time for a given timezone.

 The timezones implement {@linkcode Timezone}.